J-Reed700/Mutter/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or lower
+- Poetry for dependency management
 - PySide6 for the GUI
 - faster-whisper for transcription